Josh4324/My-Portfolio/README.md

 ## Introduction

-This is my portfolio, it contain an homepage, about page, tools i use mostly and some of my projects
+This is my portfolio, it contains an homepage, about page, tools i use mostly and some of my projects.

 ## Instructions